www.esuperfund.com.au

 Option 1 Release the excess amounts from your SMSF

 If you choose this option, you are electing to withdraw all your Excess Non Concessional Contributions and 85% of associated earnings from your SMSF.
 In this case, the Excess Non Concessional Contributions will NOT be subject to Excess Non Concessional Contributions tax.
-However the full associated earnings amount stated in your determination is added to your assessable income and taxed at you marginal tax rates subject to a 15% tax offset.
+However the full associated earnings amount stated in your determination is added to your assessable income and taxed at your marginal tax rates subject to a 15% tax offset.

 To select this option, you need to make an election using ATO online services or complete the excess non-concessional contributions election form and send it to the ATO.
 Generally, you have 60 days after the date of issue of the determination to make an election.